 Where to Buy Freeze-Dried Foods

 Although you can get freeze-dried products on sites like Amazon, you will almost certainly get more options at better prices if you order directly from the company website.
-This is especially true if you watch for sales.
+This is especially true if you watch for sales, which we track and update weekly on our freeze-dried sales page.
 If you are looking for places where you can buy freeze-dried foods, the following companies are better options.

 Augason Farms is a family-run survival food company founded in 1972.
 Their products are available online and at Walmart, Associated Foods, WinCo, Sam’s Club, and Costco.
 They have buckets and cans of freeze-dried meat, eggs, cheese, fruit, and vegetables.
 To stretch your dollar, your best bet is to go to their site and capitalize on the rotating deals and specials they offer.
 Augason sells a variety of products that some other manufacturers don’t carry.
 For example, five-gallon buckets of hard wheat.
 Their food kits exceed the USDA recommendation of 2,000+ calories per day.